dromara/newcar/docs/content/dev/basic-widget.md

 ---
-title: Component Basics
+title: Basic Component
 ---

-# Component Basics
+# Basic Component

 Welcome to the development tutorial for Newcar extensions!
 We will gradually explain the development approach for Newcar extensions so that everyone can develop Newcar extensions more effectively!